wkhere/stackless/Doc/library/shutil.rst

    .. index:: single: directory; deleting

-   Delete an entire directory tree (*path* must point to a directory).
-If *ignore_errors* is true, errors resulting from failed removals will be ignored;
-   if false or omitted, such errors are handled by calling a handler specified by *onerror* or, if that is omitted, they raise an exception.
+   Delete an entire directory tree; *path* must point to a directory (but not a symbolic link to a directory).
+If *ignore_errors* is true, errors resulting from failed removals will be ignored; if false or omitted, such errors are handled by calling a handler specified by *onerror* or, if that is omitted, they raise an exception.

-   If *onerror* is provided, it must be a callable that accepts three parameters:
+   If *onerror* is provided, it must be a callable that accepts three
-   *function*, *path*, and *excinfo*.
-The first parameter, *function*, is the function which raised the exception; it will be :func:`os.listdir`, :func:`os.remove` or :func:`os.rmdir`.
+   parameters: *function*, *path*, and *excinfo*.
+The first parameter, *function*, is the function which raised the exception; it will be :func:`os.path.islink`, :func:`os.listdir`, :func:`os.remove` or :func:`os.rmdir`.
 The second parameter, *path*, will be the path name passed to *function*.
 The third parameter, *excinfo*, will be the exception information return by :func:`sys.exc_info`.
 Exceptions raised by *onerror* will not be caught.

+   .. versionchanged:: 2.6
+      Explicitly check for *path* being a symbolic link and raise :exc:`OSError` in that case.

 .. function:: move(src, dst)

    Recursively move a file or directory to another location.

-   If the destination is on our current filesystem, then simply use rename.
+   If the destination is on the current filesystem, then simply use rename.
    Otherwise, copy src to the dst and then remove src.

    .. versionadded:: 2.3